rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 server will be able to serve other requests by having another thread run them.

-After learning about the `while let` loop in Chapter 18, you might be wondering why we didn't write the worker thread like this:
+After learning about the `while let` loop in Chapter 18, you might be wondering why we didn’t write the worker thread like this:

 <span class="filename">Filename: src/lib.rs</span>